ashish-AIML/fulhaus_assessment/README.md

 Now, go to the `Body` section in the postman, and enter `image` in the `key` section and choose `file` option in the key and select the image file in the `value` section.
 Now, `send` the request and the result will be in `json` format such as:
 ![result](https://github.com/ashish-AIML/fulhaus_assessment/blob/main/json_results.png)

-### Step 3: Docker Image & Contrainers ###
+# Step 3: Docker Image & Containers #

-Now, after API is successfully running, now we design everything with Docker file.
+Now, after API is successfully running, now it's time to design everything with Docker file.
 There are docker image and containers created after running the `Dockerfile` script.
 This is the [Dockerfile](https://github.com/ashish-AIML/fulhaus_assessment/blob/main/Dockerfile), it should be simply saved as `Dockerfile` with capital `D` and without any extension.

 Open `Docker` app in the local system.
-Now, we have to create Dockerfile script.
-In the Dockerfile script, we initiate the working directory as `/app`.
-We `COPY` the the requirements.txt, then run the requirements.txt, then copy all files into the `/app`.
-Now, we initiate the port number with `EXPOSE 5000` and finally declare the run commands: `CMD ["python3", "app.py"]`.
+Now, Dockerfile script needs to be created.
+In the Dockerfile script, the working directory is initiated as `/app`.
+The command `COPY`, copies the requirements.txt, then runs the requirements.txt, then copies all files into the `/app`.
+Now, the port number is initiated with `EXPOSE 5000` and finally the run commands: `CMD ["python3", "app.py"]` are declared.

 Now, we should create [docker-compose.yml](https://github.com/ashish-AIML/fulhaus_assessment/blob/main/docker-compose.yml) file.